dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version, 3.0.2 introduces exchange rates from CoinMarketCap, coin icons displayed in the frontend plus some minor improvements.
+Version, 3.0.3 fixes some minor issues and includes a design improvement in the `[wallets_transactions]` UI.

 == Donating ==